 Each and every person has their own unique idea of what they consider a “perfect nose” should look like.
-In fact, there are some celebrities who’s entire identity is based on having a unique nose, and others who have had early nose surgery before their careers took off – including “Dr McDreamy” Patrick Demsey from the award winning TV show Grey’s Anatomy.
+In fact, there are some celebrities whose entire identity is based on having a unique nose, and others who have had early nose surgery before their careers took off – including “Dr McDreamy” Patrick Demsey from the award-winning TV show Grey’s Anatomy.
 Each of us has a unique idea about what makes for an attractive – versus unattractive – nose shape or size in relation to the rest of the face.

-What makes for a universally ATTRACTIVE nose?
+What makes for a universally attractive nose?